In some cases, especially when rashes appear as the only manifestation of the disease, other diagnostic methods that can be used include:

 Psoriasis is an incurable chronic autoimmune disorder of the skin that causes patches of thick, flaky, scaly skin, mostly around the scalp, knees, and elbows, though any skin surface may be involved.
 Some people experience only small patches while others have red, inflamed skin and think scaly patches all over the body.
 The exact cause of psoriasis is not clear, but it isn’t contagious.

 What Are the Levels of Psoriasis?
-TypesLearn the three levels of psoriasis, as well as the five different types, which each include their own symptoms, causes, and triggers.
+5 TypesLearn the three levels of psoriasis, as well as the five different types, which each include their own symptoms, causes, triggers, treatment, duration, and prevention.

 What Is the Main Cause of Psoriasis?Psoriasis is a non-contagious skin disease in which the skin cells grow in numbers faster than normal, producing rashes on the body.
 Normally, the cells on the surface of the skin are shed as new cells grow beneath.
 In psoriasis, the swift build-up of skin cells collects on the surface of the skin as scales or plaques.
 The exact cause of psoriasis is not completely understood.
 It appears to involve an interplay between a person’s genes, immune system and environment.